jagadishwar2010/VisualChat/README.md

 1) Visit the homepage of the app.

-2) Enter your name and click "Join."
+2) Enter Room name and your name.
+Then click "Join-Stream"

 3) Grant access to your camera and microphone when prompted.